ArduPilot/ardupilot_wiki/dev/source/docs/ekf2-estimation-system.rst

 This sets the number of standard deviations applied to the GPS velocity measurement innovation consistency check.
-Decreasing it makes it more likely that good measurements willbe rejected.
+Decreasing it makes it more likely that good measurements will be rejected.
 Increasing it makes it more likely that bad measurements will be accepted.

 **EK2_POSNE_NOISE**